bazelbuild/bazelisk/README.md

 - `last_rc` points to the most recent release candidate.
 If there is no active release candidate, Bazelisk uses the latest Bazel release instead.
 Currently only the Go version of Bazelisk supports this value.

-In the future I will add support for building Bazel from source at a given commit.
+In the future we will add support for building Bazel from source at a given commit.

 ## Other features